kanyakornvee/LSHTM_MIMIC/SQL_query/README.md

 3. Create a table (`full_criteria_demographic`) by joining `full_criteria` and `first_icu_stay`.
 This table also contains additional demographic information, such as gender, ethnicity, insurance status, ICU length of stay, etc.

-4. Create a table (`ranked_CBC`) with relevant lab test results (CBC - Complete Blood Count) for the first ICU stay of each patient.
+4. Create a table (`ranked_CBC`) with relevant lab test results (CBC: Complete Blood Count) for the first ICU stay of each patient.
 This table is then used to create another table (`lab_CBC`) that contains the first test result of each lab test for each patient.

 5. Similar to `ranked_CBC` and `lab_CBC`, tables (`ranked_chem` and `lab_chem`) are created to store relevant chemistry lab test results.